cedrik-baedorf/travel-agency/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Create a new pull request

+## Further Information
+1. For further information check out the directory `docs/` for the presentation slides
+2. For additional information on the modules check out the `README.md` in the corresponding directories `travel-agency-service/` & `travel-agency-api`

 ## Contact